And it is a hard job selling my fellow Americans on the moral superiority of personal liberty and its main ingredient, limited government.

 So you're on the Pennsylvania Turnpike a lot, aren't you?

-Well, actually, no, my company doesn't like paying the tolls.
+Well, actually, no, my company doesn't like paying the polls.

 Okay.

-Here's I think the ideal use of a truck driver, particularly at night, because uh, you know, there are a lot of deer on the highway that run across the highway, and what I do, I I find a truck that's going fast and I follow him and let him take the deer if a deer comes up.
+And what I do, I find a truck that's going fast, and I follow him and let him take the deer if a deer comes up.

-Yeah, they're nothing more than bats with long legs.
+Yeah, they're nothing more than blacks with long legs.

 That's right.

-But thanks a lot, uh uh Billy for calling in.
+But thanks a lot, Billy, for calling in.

 Dr. Williams.

-Say, uh you mentioned something earlier uh about how corporations don't pay taxes uh but rather consumers and and uh stockholders pay taxes.
+Say, you mentioned something earlier about how corporations don't pay taxes, but rather consumers and stockholders pay taxes.

-Every politician that opens his mouth and says we gotta tax the big corporation and make them pay their fair share is lying through his teeth because he knows that the consumer is the one that's gonna all over the world.
+Every politician that opens his mouth and says, we got to tax the big corporation and make them pay their fair share is lying through his teeth because he knows that the consumer is the one that's going to hold it.

-Totally understood, and I know I I know why politically it sells, but that's why I think rather than just you know saying just tell it what it is, they're lying to you.
+And I know why politically it sells, but that's why I think rather than just saying, just tell it what it is, they're lying to you.

 And I would submit that a more important key component of personal liberty is personal responsibility.

-He comes up to you and says, Well, uh Mike, I'm uh I'm sorry, Phil, I'm not going to tax you.
+He comes up to you and says, well, Mike, I'm sorry, Phil, I'm not going to tax you.

 I'm just going to tax your land.

-Well, you'll you'll say, Well, my land doesn't pay taxes.
+Well, you'll say, well, my land doesn't pay taxes.

-And so people would uh they would be alert to a politician running that kind of trick on them, but they're not alert to politicians uh saying, Oh, we're gonna take corporate profits or we're gonna tax corporations.
+And so people would, they would be alert to a politician running that kind of trick on them, but they're not alert to politicians saying, oh, we're going to take corporate profits or we're going to tax corporations.

 They say, let's get big business.